Bloemhof Dam

 Bloemhof Dam is a dam in South Africa.
 It was originally known as the Oppermansdrif Dam when under construction during the late 1960s.
-It is located at the confluence of the Vaal River and the Vet River, on the border between the provinces North West and Free State.
+It is located at the confluence of the Vaal River and the Vet River, on the border between the North West and Free State provinces.
 The dam wall has a total length of 4270 m The reservoir is very shallow, and therefore needs a large area to mean anything for water storage.
 The area around the reservoir (dam), has been a protected area, but because it lies on the border between provinces, these became two separate nature reserves.
 On the North West Province side lies the Bloemhof Dam Nature Reserve, on the Free State side is the Sandveld Nature Reserve.

-The town of Bloemhof lies on the north west side of the Vaal River.
+The town of Bloemhof lies on the North West side of the Vaal River.

 The dam was commissioned in 1970, has a capacity of 1269000000 m3, and has an area of 223 km2; the wall is 33 m high.
 It is fed with the outflow from the Vaal Dam (located upstream in Gauteng) as well as rain collected in the Vaal, Vet, Vals and Sand River catchment areas.

-Fishing

-Bloemhof Dam is a world-renowned fishing destination for carp and catfish.
-It is one of the most frequently visited dams for angling events.